ckrez/it358-chn/docs/configuring_logging.md

 ====================================

 ## Connect to the CHN Server Host
-SSH into your CHN Server instance and cd to to the "chnserver" directory.
+If you do not already have an SSH session established with your workshop-chn-server, SSH into your CHN Server instance.

 On Mac/Linux:
 ```bash